hiibolt/niu-metis-documentation/src/chapter_1.md

     - Downloading a pre-built Docker Image with `python` version 3.11 installed
     - PBS with Docker via Podman
 * **Chapter 3.2 - Running packages not installed on Metis with GPU passthrough**
-    - Downloading a pre-built Docker Image
+    - Downloading a pre-built Docker Image with the requirements for CUDA
     - Passing through GPUs to Docker
     - PBS with Docker and NVIDIA Container Toolkit via Podman
 * **Chapter 3.3 - Running virtually any project using custom Docker Images**